Zhouyuan-Chen/Zhouyuan-Chen.github.io/_portfolio/project8.md

 ---
-title: "Tooth Undercut Model Generation"
+title: "Teeth Undercut Model Generation"
 excerpt: "Mesh Reconstruction<br/><img src='/images/tooth/undercut-final result.png' width='40%'>"
 collection: portfolio
 ---

 Virtual Gums is a medical software for dentists.
 I participated in developing the undercut generation in this project.

-For the undercut generation, my duty is to design a specific algorithm to generate the undercut model automatically, making the dentists' lives easier.
+For the undercut generation, my duty is to design a specific algorithm to generate the undercut model automatically.

 ## Restruction of Tooth Undercut Features